 As part of it, the Edith Sanford Breast Center randomly places participants in one of two screening channels — traditional annual screening and risk-based screening.
 Women who are part of the study must be 40-74 years old, have no history of breast cancer or ductal carcinoma in situ (DCIS), receive care in California or at Sanford Health and have not had a mastectomy.

 The study aims to discover the best course of action to catch breast cancer early, avoid false alarms and unnecessary biopsies for women, and end some of the confusion with breast cancer screening guidelines.

-By participating, women can help determine how best to screen for breast cancer.
 Most advances in prevention, diagnosis and treatment of the disease have come from studies like this.

 “With so many recommendations for breast cancer screening out there, it can be difficult to know what’s right for patients,” Dr. Allison Suttle, Sanford Health chief medical officer and OB/GYN said when it was announced.
 “This study is another way to gather information for women to use when they make decisions about their care and for our physicians to use when suggesting a screening plan.”

 As if to affirm the credibility of the results, the gene mutation Skillman has also suggested a higher chance of thyroid cancer, which she was treated for when she was 21.

 She doesn’t worry about the breast cancer chance but views the Wisdom Study as an added tool she can use in staying healthy.

 “I’ve really done my research and understand what my options are.
 I have a 10-year-old daughter, and, for me, knowledge is power,” said Skillman, who also has an 8-year-old son.
 “So if I have the knowledge to prevent something or address if it becomes an issue, I would rather know than not know.